ddowdy/KarachiACFmodel/README.md

+KarachiACFmodel
+===============
 This repository contains the code for the manuscript "Population-Level Impact of Active Tuberculosis Case Finding in an Asian Megacity."
-===============